 - Damage due to improper storage.

-All returned items will be posted at the buyers expense other than where it’s a manufacturers fault.
-In this instance we will be happy to refund any postage costs along with arranging a replacement.
+As we offer free 50 days returns, we will refund any postage costs along with arranging a replacement. costs along with arranging a replacement.
 You will need to send us a copy of your postage receipt in order to receive a refund.
 If you have any quality concerns, please contact us at [email protected]

 Can I return my purchase?

-You are welcome to return your purchase within 50 days under our money back guarantee.
-We believe our customers should not worry about buying online premium goods – that’s why we’ve introduced 50 days money back guarantee.
+You are welcome to return your purchase for free within 50 days under our money back guarantee.
+We believe our customers should not worry about buying online premium goods – that’s why we’ve introduced free 50 days money back guarantee.
 How does it work?
 Simple.
-If you’re not completely satisfied with your purchase for any reason, send it back within 50 days and we’ll give you a full refund.
+If you’re not completely satisfied with your purchase for any reason, send it back within 50 days for free and we’ll give you a full refund.
 No questions asked.

 Check out our full Returns & Exchanges policy here.